michaelpoi/django-post_office/README.md

-# Django Post Office
+# Django SendMail

 **Asynchronous email sending library for Django with enhanced templating options.**

-post_office provides a set of powerful features, such as:
+sendmail provides a set of powerful features, such as:

 - Handling millions of emails efficiently.
 - Allows you to send emails asynchronously.